 Other than that, I made it to my seat with no problem.
 Jetblue had all the armrests up making the seat look like the back seat of a car.
 I appreciated that.
 It made it easier to get to my seat.

 I sat in my seat with ease and checked the seat belt to see if it would fit and it didn’t.
 I am glad I wasn’t ashamed to ask for the seat belt extender.
 It really did help.

 I had plenty of legroom for a regular economy class seat.
 Enough to put my laptop on the side next to my leg and my backpack in between my legs.
 It also really did help that no one bought the seat next to me, just the aisle seat and we shared the middle seat.

 Don’t let the fear stop you

 I don’t know why I let something so stupid get the best of me.
-Although I was so excited about my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me was scared.
+Although I was so excited about my trip, in the back of my head was that little voice like “ you won’t fit, you will get kicked off the plane, there will be a scene” Which made me scared.
 It’s ok for me to be traveling plus size.

 I want to thank those who posted videos and wrote blog posts about flying while fat.
-Please check out their content and let them know Michele from Our Redonkulous Life sent you.
+Please check out their content and let them know that Michele from Our Redonkulous Life sent you.